sigven/phenOncoX/README.md

 [DO](https://disease-ontology.org/), and
 the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of mid December 2024, the following ontology versions are used to create the mapping:
+As of early February 2025, the following ontology versions are used to create the mapping:

 -   OncoTree (2021_11_02)
--   Experimental Factor Ontology v3.73.0 (2024-12-16)
+-   Experimental Factor Ontology v3.74.0 (2025-01-15)
--   Disease Ontology (v2024-12-18)
+-   Disease Ontology (v2025-02-03)

 **IMPORTANT NOTE**: The mapping established by **phenOncoX** attempts to be comprehensive, but we acknowledge that the presence of missing or